Electroneum (ETN) is one of the first payment coins that have stood the test of time.

 Barring any major bear market, ETN should reclaim its ATH price of $0.2 by 2023 and $1 by the end of 25 after the post-post 2024 Bitcoin halving pump.

 Thus my upper limit price prediction for ETN is $1 by 2025 which would put its market cap a nice $21 billion.
 Which to me, is a reasonable expectation, given the quality of the project and the team behind it.

 However, if the market becomes more regulated within the next 5 years and users do not mind KYC as much anymore, then I expect more money to flow into Electroneum which has established itself as a fully compliant and regulated blockchain network.

 If this should be the case a $2 to $5 ETN is not unlikely.
 Putting ETN among the elite payment coins.

 Electroneum is a highly secure, energy-efficient, permissioned and moderated blockchain network that focuses on mobile payments, ease of use, and mass adoption.

-The coin is widely used for mobile phone top-ups, utility bill payments, and is accepted by thousands of merchants in over 190 different countries.
+The coin is widely used for mobile phone top-ups, and utility bill payments, and is accepted by thousands of merchants in over 190 different countries.

-The entire Electroneum ecosystem is built with a focus on onboarding the masses onto the cryptocurrency revolution, enhancing ETN’s utility and value, as well as support efforts to alleviate poverty, especially in emerging economies.
+The entire Electroneum ecosystem is built with a focus on onboarding the masses onto the cryptocurrency revolution, enhancing ETN’s utility and value, as well as supporting efforts to alleviate poverty, especially in emerging economies.